DandyLyons/DandyLyons.github.io/content/en/posts/post-5/index.md

 topics: ["Swift", "Generics"]
 url: "/posts/swift-generics/concrete-types-swift"
 images: ["image.jpg"]
+description: Learn what Swift means when it talks about "concrete" types.
 ---
 In our [last article]({{< ref "post-4" >}}), we learned about how the generics system is deeply integrated into Swift at practically every level.
 This can give us magical features that help like *Type Inference* which makes our code easier to read and right, but it can also lead frustrating and confusing compile-time errors.
 Furthermore, most modern Swift libraries are filled with generic code, especially in Apple first-party frameworks such as **SwiftUI**, **Combine**, and the recently announced **SwiftData**.
 I hope that I've made a strong case that **generics in Swift are simply too important to ignore**.
 So without further ado, let's dive into generics, albeit with a slightly different approach than you might expect.